Last updated May. 19, 2023 by Charles Zemub

 Affiliate deals are like sponsorships, however, as opposed to getting paid by the download, you get paid depending on what you sell for another organization.
 The other organization pays you a commission for every deal.

 For example, Audible has a mainstream affiliate program that plenty of podcasters and YouTubers exploit.
-Audible gives you an uncommon affiliate connect for you to grow.
+Audible gives you an uncommon affiliate connection for you to grow.
 At the point when somebody uses your connection, you get compensated for the deal and a reward of $15.

 Are you a freelancer?
 A business owner?
 Or perhaps, a marketing manager?
 Assuming this is the case, you may have recognized podcasting as an extraordinary method to gain authority and engage your clients and target audience with significant and value-driven content.